-Digital Transformation may appear more accessible because there are so many companies talking about it, but it is no less risky.
+Digital Transformation may appear more accessible because so many companies are talking about it, but it is no less risky.
 The best Transformational efforts learn from what succeeded with Schwab — start with a clear vision or goal, maintain a laser focus on that goal, and apply the resources, commitment, and patience to see the goal to the end.
 That decision was not easy; it was not a minor investment – but the risk not only met the original goal but created the next category of brokers.

 So — What happens if you do nothing?